Edge Estimation with Independent Set Oracles: Preliminaries

 \subsection{Estimating subset size via membership oracle queries}

 \seclab{subset:size}

 We present here a standard tool for estimating the size of a subset via membership oracle queries.
-This is well known, but we provide the details for the sake of completeness, since we were unable to find a good reference that describe it in this form.
+This is well known, but we provide the details for the sake of completeness.